 12 Top-Rated Attractions & Things to Do in Bucharest

-The charm of Bucharest is revealed by exploring its sprawling city parks, admiring the works at its excellent museums, and getting "lost" in the gritty yet charming lanes that weave through the Old City.
-A stroll down Calea Victoriei, arguably the prettiest street in the city, is an encounter with the country's grandest buildings and meaningful monuments, all a testament to times gone by.
+The charm of Bucharest is revealed by exploring its sprawling city parks, admiring the works of art and exhibits at its excellent museums, and getting lost in the gritty yet charming lanes that weave through the Old Town.
+A stroll down Calea Victoriei, arguably one of the prettiest places to visit in the city, is an encounter with the country's grandest buildings and most meaningful monuments, all a testament to times gone by.

-1 The Old Town
+1. The Old Town

 The Old Town is one of Bucharest's earliest settlements, where structures date back to the 15th and 16th centuries.
-Throughout time, it was the seat of Romanian princes, a center for trade, a place to worship, and a crossroads for travelers.
-It managed to survive Ceausescu's 1980s razing of one fifth of the city to build his vision of a new Socialist capital.
-After spending decades as a slum, much of the Old Town has been gentrified and renovated.
-Historic buildings have been gallantly restored, yet other properties are still awaiting their facelift.
-The contrast gives that much more charm to the pedestrian lanes and cobbled streets lined with mom-and-pop bookshops, theaters, restaurants, and cafés.
+Over the centuries, it has been the seat of Romanian princes, a center for trade, a place to worship, and a crossroads for travelers.
+It also managed to survive Ceausescu's 1980s razing of one fifth of the city to build his vision of a new Socialist capital.
+After spending decades as a slum, much of the Old Town has been gentrified and renovated since the fall of communism.

-2 Palace of the Parliament
+2. Palace of the Parliament

 Address: Strada Izvor 2-4, Bucharest

-3 Romanian Athenaeum
+3. Romanian Athenaeum

 The interiors feature a lobby of intricately painted gold-leaf ceilings, cascading balconies, and spiral marbled staircases.
 The 652-seat auditorium is known for its excellent acoustics and its fine art.
 A 70-meter-long and three-meter-high fresco that winds its way around the circular hall proudly depicts scenes from Romania's history.

 Address: Strada Benjamin Franklin 1-3, Bucharest

-4 Stavropoleos Church
+4. Stavropoleos Church

-Tiny, peaceful, and beautiful, the Stavropoleos Church was built in 1724 by a Greek monk, Ioanikie Stratonikeas.
-With its intricately carved entrance lined with columns, the Brâncovenesc-style church stands apart as a unique landmark in Bucharest.
+Tiny, peaceful, and beautiful, the Stavropoleos Church (Manastirea Stavropoleos) was built in 1724 by a Greek monk, Ioanikie Stratonikeas.
+With its intricately carved entrance lined with columns, this Brâncovenesc-style church stands apart as a unique landmark in Bucharest.
 The Orthodox church features fine stone and wood carvings and a combination of Romanian and Byzantine elements.
 It is surrounded by a garden courtyard filled with 18th-century tombstones.

 Address: Strada Stavropoleos 4, Bucharest

 A 16th-century prince, Mircea Ciobanul, repaired the palace after Vlad the Impaler's rule, and he grew the surrounding Lipscani area as the trading core of Bucharest by establishing a community of skilled craftsmen.
 In 1559, Ciobanul built the Old Princely Court Church next to the palace.
 For the two centuries that followed, it was the place for succeeding Romanian princes to be coronated.

 Address: Strada Franceza 25-31, Bucharest

-6 Revolution Square
+6. Revolution Square

-Revolution Square earned its name after setting the scene of dictator Nicolae Ceausescu's final minutes of power in Romania.
+Revolution Square (Piata Revolutiei) earned its name after setting the scene of dictator Nicolae Ceausescu's final minutes of power in Romania.
 On December 21, 1989, a coup d'état ensued here with the help of a crowd of more than 100,000, forcing the leader of the communist party to flee and changing the course of the country's history.
 Until that date, the central square was known as Palace Square, due to its proximity to the Royal Palace, which is the current home to the National Museum of Art.

 Revolution Square is also known for the dramatic Monument of Rebirth.
 Erected in 2005, it includes the names of the 1,058 victims of the bloody revolution and a bronze statue of Iuliu Maniu, the Romanian prime minister imprisoned by the communist party.